CAMPSITES: 45 | GROUP SITES: 1 | RESERVATIONS

 Flowing water from ice caves at the base of Emmons Glacier in Mt.
 Rainer National Park is the source of the White River, which enters the forest and joins up with Huckleberry Creek just below the Dalles Campground.

-Wildlife in the area include mountain goats, coyotes, pine marten and a variety of migratory birds and native fish.
+Wildlife in the area includes mountain goats, coyotes, pine marten, and a variety of migratory birds and native fish.

 For visitors wanting a glimpse at the wonders of the area, hikes for all levels and abilities abound.
 For a shorter hike, the John Muir Nature Trail is a half-mile, barrier-free nature trail that begins at the historic picnic shelter near the entrance of the campground.

-Anglers will enjoy fly fishing on the White River and its tributaries, as it sustains several species of salmon and trout.
+Anglers will enjoy fly fishing on the White River and its tributaries.

 Picnic tables and campfire rings with grills are available at each site, and vault toilets and drinking water are accessible throughout the campground.